gimox/json-routing/README.md

 -------------

 **The basic concepts.**
-Create a json file with your routing config and add code logic in a external file called *controller*  creating a MVC style structure.
+Create a json file with your routing config and add code logic in a external file called *controller* , creating an MVC style structure.

-I follows the Expressjs 4 routing standards, helping the developer to speedy the routes creation and project organization.
+I followed the Expressjs 4 routing standards, helping the developer to manage the routes creation and project organization faster and in the standard synthax.

 Proposed Structure
 -------------
-This is an example of default proposed structure, you can customize and change as you preferred.
+This is an example of the default proposed structure, you can customize and change as you prefer.

 ```
 project root